Apology from council with “propaganda” removed from its website as elections loom

-Barnsley Council has scrapped ‘myth buster’ information about a fiercely contested decision to build a traffic gyratory on the site of a urban park after a local election candidate complained.
+Barnsley Council has removed ‘myth buster’ information about a fiercely contested decision to build a traffic gyratory on the site of a urban park after a local election candidate complained the authority had breached ‘purdah’ rules on political campaigning.

-Liberal Democrat candidate Peter Fielding, who has also campaigned against the development said the authority was in breach of the 'purdah' rule on political campaigning by publishing "propaganda" weeks before voting day.
+Planning permission has been granted to build a ring-road on Penny Pie Park, between the town centre and the M1 to alleviate traffic congestion which has been increasing for the last two decades.

-The council has now apologised and removed the question and answers article from its website.
+But the council faced a large campaign to save the site with Peter Fielding, a resident of nearby Pogmoor, among those spearheading the opposition.

-But the plans have generated widespread opposition, with anger about the loss of an open area used by surrounding residents, as well as the impact on some homes in the area which are expected to be affected by increased noise and in some cases poorer air quality.
+He then took the decision to stand as a Liberal Democrat in next month’s council elections, but complained after finding a ‘myth buster’ questions and answers document about the planned work on the local authority website.

-On Monday the council added a questions and answers section to its website and publicised the move via social media.
+All councils are expected to abide by rules called ‘purdah’, which is effectively a cease-fire on issuing information which promotes the council in the weeks leading up to elections.
+The intention is to avoid potentially influencing voters.

-Mr Fielding, who lives in nearby Pogmoor, complained and the council’s elections manager, Peter Clark, has written to him, saying the information has been removed: “I am sorry that this was posted by the council, the post has now been deleted and I have instructed that there will be no further public communications on this issue by the council during the election period.”
+Now the council’s elections manager, Peter Clark, has written to Mr Fielding to say the information has been removed, saying: “I am sorry that this was posted by the council, the post has now been deleted and I have instructed that there will be no further public communications on this issue by the council during the election period.”

 Mr Fielding said he would be taking no further action over the issue, but said: “This was not a factual post but was what can only be described as propaganda about a politically sensitive subject well into the prescribed purdah period.